What is Narcissistic Personality Disorder?

 • Inability to adapt to change and handle stress

-• React with rage in order to make themselves feel superior
+• React with rage to make themselves feel superior

 • Secretly insecure, shameful, and vulnerable